-The value-action gap is a psychological phenomenon where people act in a manner that is inconsistent with their personal values.
-This means that the value-action gap occurs when people act in a way that fails to support their values, or in a way that contradicts those values entirely.
+The value-action gap is a phenomenon where people act in a way that’s inconsistent with their values.
+Accordingly, the value-action gap occurs when people act in a way that either fails to support their values, or in a way that contradicts those values entirely.

-Since the value-action gap is a widespread phenomenon, it’s important to understand it.
-As such, in the following article you will learn more about value-action gaps, see examples of them in real life, understand the psychology behind them, and learn what you can do in order to reduce the likelihood that you or other people will have them.
+The value-action gap is a prevalent phenomenon, that has critical implications in various domains, so it’s important to understand it.
+As such, in the following article you will learn more about the value-action gap, and see what you can do to account for it and reduce it in relevant situations.

 Examples of value-action gaps